Hermitage Amsterdam is a major museum showcasing exhibitions from the vast collection of the grand State Hermitage in St Petersburg, Russia.

 On the northern flank of the building is the Amsterdam Wing.

-A separate permanent exhibition Portrait Gallery of the Golden Age features 30 large group portraits from the 17th century which have rarely seen together.
+A separate permanent exhibition Portrait Gallery of the 17th Century features 30 large group portraits which have rarely seen together.
 This is located on the first floor and an audio tour in 6 languages is included.

 On the ground floor of the Amsterdam Wing can be found the Outsider Art Museum – featuring works from international artists from the Outsider art movement – referring to people who did not study art.
 The collection is run in collaboration with the Dolhuys in Haarlem.